Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2 id="growth">🌱 Growth and Development for Type 4 Personalities</h2>

-A significant growth area for enneagram type 4s is learning to accept themselves and cope with inadequacy and self-doubt.
+A significant growth area for type 4s is learning to accept themselves and cope with inadequacy and self-doubt.

 They often struggle to find their place in the world and may experience intense emotions like envy and longing for a life they perceive as more fulfilling.
 In relationships, maintaining healthy boundaries and avoiding codependency are common challenges.